informatics-lab/blog/_posts/2015-05-19-volume-rendering-live.md

 Going live!
 ===========

-Just a really quick post to say that we now [have a demo](https://met-office-lab.github.io/volume-rendering/viewer.html) of the work we've been doing with volume rendering that you can access online!
+Just a really quick post to say that we now <del>have a demo</del> (edit: see [here](http://www.informaticslab.co.uk/technical/perspiration/2015/07/10/lab-july-demos.html) for the latest demos) of the work we've been doing with volume rendering that you can access online!

 ![Volume Rendering](https://dl.dropboxusercontent.com/u/2665124/blogimages/vol-rend-screenshot.png)